Implementation Intentions: If-Then Plans That Double Follow-Through

 - "When I feel the urge to check social media, I will take five deep breaths first."

 The concept was developed by psychologist Peter Gollwitzer at New York University, who published the foundational paper in 1999.
-His research showed that forming specific "when-where-how" plans dramatically increased goal attainment - and subsequent research has only strengthened that finding.
+His research showed that forming specific "when-where-how" plans dramatically increased goal attainment.
+Subsequent research has only strengthened that finding.

 They offload decision-making.
-Every time you have to decide whether to do a habit, you're burning mental resources.
-The moment you've formed an implementation intention, the decision is already made.
+Every time you have to decide whether to do a habit, you are burning mental resources.
+The moment you have formed an implementation intention, the decision is already made.
 When the situation arises, the response is automatic.

 They create associative links in memory.
-By specifying the cue, you're essentially pre-attaching the situation to the response in your brain.
+By specifying the cue, you are pre-attaching the situation to the response in your brain.
 Neuroscience research suggests this creates stronger memory traces than goal intentions alone.

 They address the intention-action gap.
-There's a well-documented gap between intending to do something and actually doing it.
+There is a well-documented gap between intending to do something and actually doing it.
 People routinely overestimate how much their intentions predict their behavior.
 Implementation intentions are specifically designed to close this gap.

 The meta-analytic evidence for implementation intentions is unusually strong for behavioral science.